Place Your Bets As BMW M2 CS Drag Races Mercedes-AMG A45 S

 The BMW M2 CS represents the most potent BMW 2-Series ever built and builds upon the already impressive BMW M2 Competition.
 This limited production run BMW M car is a return to form for BMW going back to its roots of building tiny high-performance coupes.
 The BMW M2 CS sets itself apart from the normal M2 thanks to the inclusion of carbon-ceramic brakes, adaptive suspension, carbon fiber roof, and finally an engine straight from the BMW M4 Competition.

-The borrowed M4 Competition engine means the BMW M2 CS pumps out 444 horsepower and 406 lb-ft of torque.
+The borrowed M4 Competition engine means the BMW M2 CS pumps out 444 horsepower (331 Kilowatts) and 406 lb-ft (550 newton-meters) of torque.
 This impressive engine comes standard with a 6-Speed manual transmission in the M2 CS but owners can also opt for a 7-speed dual-clutch.
 BMW is only building 2,200 M2 CS’s so if you want one, you better move fast before they’re all gone.

-To challenge the BMW M2 CS, we have the hottest hatchback ever built courtesy of the Mercedes-AMG A45 S. The A45 S features the most powerful 4-cylinder engine ever put in a production car, thanks to a 2.0-liter inline-4 that produces 415 horsepower (310 kilowatts) and 369 lb-ft (500 Nm) of torque.
+To challenge the BMW M2 CS, we have the hottest hatchback ever built courtesy of the Mercedes-AMG A45 S. The A45 S features the most powerful 4-cylinder engine ever put in a production car, thanks to a 2.0-liter inline-4 that produces 415 horsepower (310 kilowatts) and 369 lb-ft (500 newton-meters) of torque.
 This raucous engine is mated to an 8-speed dual-clutch transmission that sends power to the ground via an AMG tuned all-wheel-drive system.

 In this battle of high-powered tiny German performance cars who wins?
 As it turns out these cars man seem very different, but the results are shockingly close.